andromeda/lya/README.md

 `R := (options : LiveRefactorHookInput) -> String`

-A **live refactor hook** is a hook that returns JavaScript source code compatible with Node.js.
-The returned code represents a refactored form of a (parsed) input.
+A **live refactor hook** is a hook that returns source code compatible with Node.js.
+The returned code often represents a refactored form of code described by [`LiveRefactorHookInput`][], but does not have to be exactly the syntactic form that was originally there.

-You might think of these hooks as a kind of macro, but that wouldn't be quite fair.
-Live refactor hooks are certainly a metaprogramming facility, but their name indicates that they share the same runtime with the code they return.
-They extend a program that _dynamically_ creates more code for it to execute, not an extension for some expansion phase.
+You might think of these hooks as macros, but that wouldn't be quite accurate.
+While a metaprogramming facility, "live refactor" means that the code generation is still at runtime.
+These hooks extend a program that _dynamically_ creates more code to execute, so any parallels to an expansion phase are loosely drawn.

 A live refactor hook may choose to generate the same code the author originally intended exactly where necessary.